WhatsUp Event Archiver automates the process of collecting, storing, backup and

 With WhatsUp Event Archiver you can:

-- Automate log file collection tasks across system and devices for log forensics, compliance and auditing.
+- Automate log file collection tasks across system and devices for log forensics,

 - Enable remote collection of log files from across the distributed network

-- Ensure log file integrity and complete protection against log file tampering via cryptographic hashing
+- Ensure log file integrity and complete protection against log file tampering via

 - Automatically store, archive and back-up log files as required

-- Eliminate management headaches related to maintaining large and growing log file databases
+- Eliminate management headaches related to maintaining large and growing log file

-- Meet regulatory requirements on what log data you need to collect, store and hold over time
+- Meet regulatory requirements on what log data you need to collect, store and hold

 - Use it independently or as part of the WhatsUp family of Event Log Management solutions